nikiosna/LocalAIPhotoTagger/README.md

 ### 3. `tag_deduplicator.py`

-Over time, AI-generated tags can become inconsistent (e.g., "Dslr", "DSLR", "Digital SLR").
-This script solves that problem by:
+Over time, AI-generated tags can become inconsistent (e.g., "Dslr", "DSLR", "Digital SLR") or semantically similar but differently worded (e.g., "Forest", "Woodland", "Trees").
+This script solves that problem using advanced embedding-based semantic similarity analysis:

 1. Scanning all images in a directory and collecting every unique tag.
-2. Sending the list of unique tags to an AI model to get a "deduplication map" (e.g., `{"Dslr": "DSLR", "Digital SLR": "DSLR"}`).
+2. Using text embeddings to calculate semantic similarity between tags.
+3. Clustering similar tags using DBSCAN algorithm based on cosine similarity.
+4. Automatically selecting the best representative tag for each cluster (based on frequency, length, and alphabetical order).
-3. Applying these corrections to the XMP metadata of all affected images.
+5. Applying these corrections to the XMP metadata of all affected images.
-4. Generating a `tag_deduplication_report.json` file with a summary of the changes.
+6. Generating a detailed `tag_deduplication_report_embedding.json` file with comprehensive analysis.

+**Key Features:**
+- **Semantic Understanding**: Uses text embeddings to identify semantically similar tags, not just exact matches
+- **Configurable Similarity**: Adjustable similarity threshold for fine-tuning clustering sensitivity
+- **Intelligent Selection**: Chooses the most appropriate representative tag based on usage frequency and other criteria
+- **Robust Processing**: Handles edge cases and validates embeddings for reliable operation
+- **Comprehensive Reporting**: Detailed reports showing clusters, frequencies, and affected files

 **Usage:**